CoalDev/gmail-cookies-research/README.md

  - Will using curl with all the headers and cookies work❓
 ```
 🤷🏻‍♂️ = Doesn't matter anymore
-✅ = Checked, and succefully worked
+✅ = Checked, and does work
-❌ = Checks, and is not correct
+❌ = Checked, and is not correct
 ❓ = Still didn't check or go through
 ```
 ---------